HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
   image="third-parties-google-doubleclick-ads-main-thread-impact.png",
-  caption="Google/Doubleclick Ads impact on the main thread.", description="Bar chart showing the impact Google/Doubleclick Ads has on the main thread on mobile by blocking time, and transfer size by percentile.
+  caption="Google/Doubleclick Ads' impact on the main thread.", description="Bar chart showing the impact Google/Doubleclick Ads has on the main thread on mobile by blocking time, and transfer size by percentile.
 The blocking time is 0.00 milliseconds at the 10th, 25th and 50th percentile, 14 milliseconds at the 75th percentile, and then shoots up to 1,429 milliseconds at the 90th percentile.
 This correlates closely with the increase in transfer size from 0 kilobytes at the 10th and 25th percentiles, 2 KiB at the 50th percentile, 21 at the 75th and 289 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=2069770165&format=interactive", sheets_gid="1536436674",